 Tomato Soup Cake Recipe

-Frost the tomato soup cake with a cream cheese frosting, which is just a package of cream cheese, two tablespoons of milk, a teaspoon of vanilla extract and 16 ounces of confectioners' sugar.
-Let the cake cool to room temperature before frosting.
+Frost the tomato soup cake with a cream cheese frosting, which is just a package of cream cheese, two tablespoons of milk, a teaspoon of vanilla extract and 16 ounces of confectioners' sugar/powdered sugar.
+Let the cake cool to room temperature on a wire rack before adding cream cheese icing.

 Preheat your oven to 350 degrees and spray two 9-inch cake pans with cooking spray.
 Set aside.